Fare: Contemporary American Steakhouse

-Note: Four star Rating System from 1/2 stars = poor to Four stars = Best in Class
+Note: Four-star Rating System from 1/2 star = poor to Four stars = Best in Class

 Noise Level: Moderate -High

-Recommended For: Diners who enjoy upscale trendy ambiance with creatively prepared Contemporary American food
+Recommended For: Diners who enjoy upscale ambiance with well-executed steaks.

-Not Recommended For: Diners who prefer a traditional, casual menu with "Old World" dining amenities
+Not Recommended For: Cost conscious diners who prefer a traditional, casual menu with "Old World" dining amenities.

-Recommended dishes: When available, Lazy Lobster, Rack of Lamb, and The Mushroom Dusted Sea Scallops
+Recommended dishes: When available, Lazy Lobster, Rack of Lamb, and The Porterhouse Steak

 Owner and chef Chris Brandl is a graduate of Johnson and Wales University - Culinary School, He later honed his skills at Redington's Seafood restaurant in Point Pleasant and The Mahogany Grille in Manasquan before opening Brandl in 2002.

-The interior is attractive with a rustic, yet trendy look with dark earth toned walls, dark wood flooring and wood tables set with linen napkins.
-The lighting is soft with ceilings have double old waterfront oversized gas street lamps and tropical fans.
-Walls are adorned with oversized shell food and farm produce artwork
+The interior is attractive with an upscale rustic, yet trendy look with dark earth toned walls, dark wood flooring and wood tables set with linen napkins.
+The lighting is soft with ceilings have double old waterfront oversized gas streetlamps and tropical fans.
+Walls are adorned with oversized artwork.

-While the wait staff overall is attentive and knowledgeable, there tends to be inconsistency and on any given night there can be a fall off in service.
+While the wait staff overall is attentive and knowledgeable, there tends to be inconsistency amongst the servers, and on any given night there can be a falloff in service.